A meekly hare named Carson’s small and young

 Amongst the shade of trees with awesome girth,

-They carved from wood beasts as folk renowned.
+They carved from wood the folk with forms renowned.

 Through vital breath and words with daring charms,